Interface Simulator

 SokletConfig config = obtainMySokletConfig();

-// a simulator is provided against which you can issue requests
+// With the Simulator, you can issue requests

 .queryParameters(Map.of("name", Set.of("Mark")))